Catholic Church in Scotland: Social change and communal divisions

 The Catholic Church recognises the separate identities of Scotland and England and Wales.
 The church in Scotland is governed by its own hierarchy and bishops' conference, not under the control of English bishops.
 In more recent years, for example, there have been times when it was especially the Scottish bishops who took the floor in the United Kingdom to argue for Catholic social and moral teaching.
 The presidents of the bishops' conferences of England and Wales, Scotland, and Ireland meet formally to discuss "mutual concerns", though they are separate national entities.
 "Closer cooperation between the presidents can only help the Church's work", a spokesman noted.

+Scottish Catholics strongly supported the Labour Party in the past, and Labour politicians openly courted Catholic voters and accused their opponents such as the Scottish National Party of opposing the existence of Catholic schools.
+Although ancestrally indigenous Catholics remained deeply committed to the Scottish nation within the British state, the broader population of Scottish Catholics increasingly started identifying with Scottish nationalism in the 1970s and 1980s, and switched to the SNP as their preferred party.
+Scottish Catholics from Irish backgrounds emerged as a staunchly pro-independence group – according to a 2020 poll, 70% of Scots from Irish Catholic backgrounds supported Scottish independence.
+In 2013, Scottish sociologist Michael Rosie noted that "Catholics were actually the religious sub-group most likely to support an independent Scotland in 1999.
+This remains true in 2012."
+Scottish Catholics are also more likely to be in favour of Scottish independence and to support SNP than non-religious voters.

 Organisation

 There are four entities that encompass Scotland, England, and Wales.